tigerfarm/tfptaskrouter/README.md

 In less than two hours, you can use Twilio Studio and TaskRouter to implement a call flow application system.
 This is the bases of a caller-agent application.

-When someone calls your Twilio phone number, they'll hear a message and get added into a task queue.
+When someone calls your Twilio phone number, they'll hear an IVR welcome message and get added into a workflow task queue.
-They'll hear wait music until TaskRouter finds them an agent to talk to.
+They'll hear music wait while they wait for TaskRouter to find them an agent.
-An agent will be prompted with the option to Accept the call task.
+TaskRouter will prompt an agent with the option to Accept the call task.
 If the agent rejects the task, TaskRouter will ask the next available agent.
 If they Accept the call task, they are connected with the caller.